keptn/enhancement-proposals/text/xxxx-make-KLT-standard-for-new.users.md

 * New extensions/services will also be built in a future proof way
 * These users will not have to migrate later
 * We reduce confusion between the lifecycle toolkit and Keptn V 1.x
-* This will allow us to focus any new developments on the lifecycle toolkits
+* This will allow us to focus any new developments on the lifecycle toolkit

 ## Explanation